 - Oregon Grape Holly (Mahonia) – with their dramatic yellow flower clusters and large, glossy leaves, these shade-tolerant shrubs tolerate deer just as well.

-All in all, there are lots of plants to choose from that deer will leave alone.
+All in all, there are lots of plants to choose from that deer will normally leave alone.
 Instead of investing in an expensive fence, or spraying repellents all winter, choose the right plants and you can sit back and know that your garden will be safe until spring arrives.